athenasbane/NeoKey_two_key_ardunino/README.md

 ## Libraries

-You add nessessary libraries/dependancies by adding them to lib directory
+You add nessessary libraries/dependancies by adding them to lib directory on the QtPy